 The Swiss Federal Institute of Intellectual Property (IPI) has its headquarters in Bern, Switzerland.
 It is the address for intellectual property (trademarks, patents and designs) in Switzerland and partly also for the corresponding international applications.
 It examines national applications, grants intellectual property rights and administers them.

-Since 2014, the IPI has used Camunda Platform to run their core processes in the area of intellectual property rights management.
+Since 2014, the IPI has used Camunda to run their core processes in the area of intellectual property rights management.
 The following interview was conducted with the responsible project leader, Jürgen Horwath.

 “We had a proprietary solution for the execution of business processes.
 Communication between the business side and IT was very difficult.
 The complexity and cost of process implementation was very high.
 The operation of the processes and the development of changes and improvements were difficult and depended on the expertise of specific persons.
 We have complex business processes that change frequently and generally very complex security requirements.
 Their compliance was difficult to monitor.
 In order to achieve a more business-driven development, we opted for the use of Business Process Management (BPM).”